How Fulvic Acid Improves Nutrient Absorption

 Why Does Nutrient Absorption Matter So Much?

 The gap between the nutrients you consume and the nutrients your body actually uses is wider than most people realize.
-Absorption is not automatic.
-It is a complex, multi-step process that begins in the gut and ends inside the cell — and there are failure points at every stage.
+Absorption isn't automatic — it's a complex, multi-step process that begins in the gut and ends inside the cell, with failure points at every stage.

-A nutrient that is not absorbed is a nutrient that does nothing.
-It passes through, maybe appears in a urine test, and exits the body without having contributed to the biological processes it was meant to support.
-This is why two people can eat identical diets or take identical supplements and have very different outcomes — the difference is often not what they are consuming, but how much of it their bodies can actually receive and use.
+A nutrient that isn't absorbed is a nutrient that does nothing.
+It passes through and exits the body without contributing to the processes it was meant to support.
+It's why two people can eat identical diets or take identical supplements and have very different outcomes — the difference is often not what they consume, but how much of it their bodies can actually receive and use.

 How Does Nutrient Absorption Actually Work?

 Absorption happens in stages.
-In the digestive system, nutrients are broken down and moved from the gut lumen into the bloodstream through the intestinal wall.
-From the bloodstream, nutrients must then cross another membrane — the cell wall — to enter the cell itself where they can be used in metabolic processes.
+In the digestive system, nutrients are broken down and moved from the gut into the bloodstream through the intestinal wall.
+From the bloodstream, nutrients must then cross another membrane — the cell wall — to enter the cell where they can be used.

 What Makes Fulvic Minerals Such Effective Absorption Support?